-- 3443 appropriate forum to hear a petition for adoption of the minor, and it is in the best interest of the minor that a court of this 3444 state assume jurisdiction; or 3445 - 3446 (f) The child has been adopted in a foreign country, 3447 the agency that placed the minor for adoption is licensed in this 3448 state, and it is in the best interest of the child to be readopted in a court of this state having jurisdiction.
-3449 - 3450 A court of this state may not exercise jurisdiction over 3451 a proceeding for adoption of a minor if, at the time the petition 3452 for adoption is filed, a proceeding concerning the custody or 3453 adoption of the minor is pending in a court of another state 3454 exercising jurisdiction substantially in conformity with the 3455 Uniform Child Custody Jurisdiction Act or this section unless the 3456 proceeding is stayed by the court of the other state. - 3457 If a court of another state has issued a decree or order 3458 concerning the custody of a minor who may be the subject of a 3459 proceeding for adoption in this state, a court of this state may 3460 not exercise jurisdiction over a proceeding for adoption of the 3461 minor unless: - 3462 The court of this state finds that the court of the (a) 3463 state which issued the decree or order: - 3464 (i) Does not have continuing jurisdiction to modify the decree or order under jurisdictional prerequisites 3465 3466 substantially in accordance with the Uniform Child Custody 3467 Jurisdiction Act or has declined to assume jurisdiction to modify
+3443 appropriate forum to hear a petition for adoption of the minor,

+3445 state assume jurisdiction; or

+3446 The child has been adopted in a foreign country,

+3447 the agency that placed the minor for adoption is licensed in this state, and it is in the best interest of the child to be readopted 3448 a proceeding for adoption of a minor if, at the time the petition 3451 for adoption is filed, a proceeding concerning the custody or adoption of the minor is pending in a court of another state

+3449 in a court of this state having jurisdiction.

+3450 A court of this state may not exercise jurisdiction over (2)

+3454 exercising jurisdiction substantially in conformity with the proceeding is stayed by the court of the other state.
+3456 concerning the custody of a minor who may be the subject of a 3458 proceeding for adoption in this state, a court of this state may not exercise jurisdiction over a proceeding for adoption of the minor unless:

+3455 Uniform Child Custody Jurisdiction Act or this section unless the

+3457 If a court of another state has issued a decree or order

+- 3462 (a) The court of this state finds that the court of the 3463 state which issued the decree or order: - (i) Does not have continuing jurisdiction to

-3468 the decree or order; or
+3465 modify the decree or order under jurisdictional prerequisites